 Confiscation

-In addition to items seized as evidence, goods used or possessed in violation of university policies and/or local, state or federal laws, may be confiscated and not be returned to the student.
+In addition to items seized as evidence, goods used or possessed in violation of University policies and/or local, state or federal laws, may be confiscated and not be returned to the student.
 This includes, but not limited to, falsified information or identification.

 Appeal Procedures

-Students sanctioned for violations of this code may make one appeal.
+Students sanctioned for violations of this Code may make one appeal.
 Cases resulting in suspension or expulsion are appealed to the Vice Provost or designee.
 All other appeals are addressed to the Vice Provost or designee, or an administrator of Residence Life, depending upon who served as the hearing officer.

 8.1 Deadline for Appeals

-An appeal of any conduct process decision must be made in writing within five business days following the date the sanction notice is sent to the student via the NDSU email account.
-When necessary to utilize U.S. mail, students will be afforded 10 business days from the date of letter to submit an appeal.
-If hand-delivered, a notation of that date will be made in the student’s conduct file.
+An appeal of any conduct process decision must be made in writing within five business days following the date the sanction notice is provided to the student.
 In extraordinary circumstances, the Vice Provost may grant time extensions.
-The university reserves the right, however, to reduce the time allowed for a student appeal in cases that may have the potential to result in harm to persons and/or property.
+The University reserves the right, however, to reduce the time allowed for a student appeal in cases that may have the potential to result in harm to persons and/or property.
 The reduced time for appeal will be specified in the decision letter along with the rationale for allowing reduced time for an appeal.
 The appeal must be written by the student and shall contain the student’s name, date of the decision or action, and reason(s) for the appeal.

-8.2 Appeal Letters
+8.2 Appeal Documentation

-Appeals must be submitted to the appeal officer specified in the decision letter and must specify in detail one or more of the following bases of appeal:
+Appeals must be submitted to the appeal officer specified in the decision letter using the designated appeal form.
+The documentation must specify in detail one or more of the following bases of appeal:

 a) The severity of the sanction was not consistent with the severity of the offense,

-b) The decision was made in an arbitrary or capricious manner,

-c) The finding of the code having been violated was not substantiated by the evidence, and/or
+b) The finding of the Code having been violated or not was not substantiated by the evidence, and/or

-d) The student’s rights were violated.
+c) The student’s due process rights as outlined in this Code were violated.
 Those rights believed to be violated must be specified.

+In all cases involving an allegation of discrimination, harassment, retaliation, or sexual misconduct, the reporting party is also allowed to file an appeal within the same parameters identified above.
+In these cases an appeal could result in a different decision regarding the finding of responsible or not responsible and/or stronger, the same, or lesser sanctions than originally imposed.

+A copy of an appeal will be given to the other party who will have the opportunity to respond.
+Students will have no more than 5 business days to submit their response to the other party’s appeal, however, the response cannot include an appeal if the time period for appeal has already expired.

 8.3 Emergency Provisions